marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 If the master has not received a message from the client for more than a certain number of seconds (defaults to `60`) the value in column *Time Since Last Ping* will be displayed in red.
 See screenshot above.

-**Note:** The master cannot differentiate between slaves that are only temporarily not available and slaves which have completely been removed from the topology.
+**Note:** The master cannot differentiate between clients that are only temporarily not available and clients which have completely been removed from the topology.
 In the latter case the master has to be restarted to "forget" the removed clients.